nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [medium: Virtual Clusters for Kubernetes — Benefits and Use Cases](https://medium.com/better-programming/virtual-clusters-for-kubernetes-benefits-use-cases-a4eee1c5c5a5) Virtual Kubernetes clusters could be the next driver for Kubernetes adoption
 * [devcentral.f5.com: What is Kubernetes?](https://devcentral.f5.com/s/articles/What-is-Kubernetes)
 * [docs.google.com: Kubernetes For Everyone 🌟🌟](https://docs.google.com/document/d/1p4ZYQYM2VrMCR8K3T68JOMzWHlV-C8Jogrl9Ces77OA)  A consolidated document on Kubernetes by: Pavan Belagatti
-* [blog.sighup.io: Hierarchical Namespace Controller (HNC): a look into the future of Kubernetes Multitenancy](https://blog.sighup.io/an-introduction-to-hierarchical-namespace-controller-hnc/) Hierarchical Namespace Controller (HNC) is bringing a better multi-tenancy model to Kubernetes.
-In this article we are exploring the current state of the project and useful use-cases.
 * [thenewstack.io: Who Needs a Dashboard?
 Why the Kubernetes Command Line Is Not Enough](https://thenewstack.io/who-needs-a-dashboard-why-the-kubernetes-command-line-is-not-enough/)
 * [medium: Discovering Running Pods By Using DNS and Headless Services in Kubernetes](https://medium.com/swlh/discovering-running-pods-by-using-dns-and-headless-services-in-kubernetes-7002a50747f4)
 * [itnext.io: Writing a Kubernetes CLI in Go](https://itnext.io/writing-a-kubernetes-cli-in-go-a3970ad58299)